pingcap/docs/tidb-cloud/tidb-cloud-security-faq.md

 As a customer, you have complete control over your data:

 - You can choose how to protect your data using TiDB Cloud, which offers encryption at rest and in transit to safeguard your data.
-Additionally.
-If you prefer to bring your key, contact [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).
+Additionally, if you prefer to bring your encryption key, contact [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).

 - You can manage access to your data, as well as the TiDB Cloud databases and tools, through users, roles, and credentials that you control.